Risingson/eveeyedocs/docs/sync/waypoints.md

 In the same menu you can select `Avoid System`.
 To mange your avoided systems goto the `ROUTE` tab in <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/Settings-100_off.png" width="24" height="24" > [Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route).

 !!! attention
     You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
-Still routes displayed may not match all the time at 100%.
+Still routes displayed may not match 100% every time.

 ## Wormholes/Jumpbridges
 When you got one or both of the options `Use Wormholes` or `Use Jumpbridges` enabled in [Routing Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route) calculating the route will consider those connections.
 If a route is found that includes wormholes or jumpbridges waypoints will be set accordingly.